Jane Maguire

+Career

 In October 2020, Maguire was named in Ireland's squad to play Scotland at the La Manga Club during their tour of Spain.
 However, the matches were called off due to the COVID-19 pandemic.
 In May 2021, Maguire was again named in Ireland's squad to face Scotland, this time for a four-match Women's Twenty20 International (WT20I) series in Belfast.
 In September 2021, Maguire was named in Ireland's Women's One Day International (WODI) squad for their series against Zimbabwe, the first WODI matches to be played by the Zimbabwe team.
 She made her WODI debut on 7 October 2021, for Ireland against Zimbabwe.

 In November 2021, she was named in Ireland's team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.
 In May 2022, Maguire was named in Ireland's Women's Twenty20 International (WT20I) squad for their series against South Africa.
 She made her WT20I debut on 3 June 2022, for Ireland against South Africa.

+Maguire was named in the Ireland squad for their T20I and ODI tour to Bangladesh in November 2024, but later withdrew because of injury.

+Maguire was part of the Ireland squad for the 2025 Women's Cricket World Cup Qualifier in Pakistan in April 2025.